itdxer/neupy/site/2016/11/12/mnist_classification.rst

 You can see that every digit was transformed into a 10 dimensional vector.

 And finally, we need to divide our data into training and validation set.
-We won't show validation set to the network and we will use it only to test network classification accuracy.
+We won't show validation set to the network and we will use it only to test network's classification accuracy.

 .. code-block:: python